CareSource: History

 In 2006, desiring to support surrounding non-profits, CareSource established the CareSource Foundation.
 The Foundation collaborates with non-profits who share in the mission of serving the underserved.
 It has awarded a total of 693 grants to non-profit organizations so far.
 In this same year when the economy was down in Dayton, Ohio and major employers like National Cash Register, General Motors, and Delphi closed or left town.
 In 2007 employment in the area remained weak, but CareSource saw business growth and became the only Medicaid Managed Care provider to offer services in all 88 counties in Ohio.
 That year CareSource broke ground on its new corporate headquarters in Downtown Dayton, showing the company's commitment to the city it was founded in.
 The project was the largest urban building development in Ohio at the time.
 Construction was completed in 2009 on the $55 million corporate headquarters at the corner of Main Street and Monument Avenue in downtown Dayton.
 The 300,000-square-foot, 9-story building is downtown's first new office tower since before 2000.
-The building's Architect was BHDP Architecture.

 By 2010, the company was the third largest Medicaid HMO in the country, with $2.5 billion in revenue and 800,000 members across Ohio and Michigan.
 In 2010, CareSource announced expansion of its provider network in Southeastern Ohio through a partnership with Quality Care Partners (QCP), a physician-hospital organization (PHO).

 In 2012, the company announced a partnership with Humana.
 This partnership worked to serve dual-eligible populations, or individuals who qualify for both Medicare and Medicaid in Ohio.
 In October 2012, the company expanded into Kentucky Medicaid with Humana, where the plan was known as Humana - CareSource.

-In 2013, CareSource announced that it would move some employees to a second office at 40 West Second Street in Downtown Dayton.
-200 employees were relocated to that building, across from the Schuster Center in Dayton while others remained in the headquarters building a few blocks away.

 CareSource was the third largest company in the Dayton Area in 2013, behind AK Steel and Speedway, ranked by total revenue.
 From 2011 to 2012, the company's revenue grew 21.43 percent to $3.4 billion.
 CareSource's percent growth was more than double the average revenue growth of the other 99 largest Dayton companies in that time frame.
 After the passing of the Affordable Care Act, CareSource created a product which allowed the company to enter the commercial insurance market.